Edmund49/hello-world/README.md

 # hello-world
-To learn how github works
+To learn how github works.
 A hierarchy is: repository - branch - ?